BlueDragon28/simple-audio-player/README.md

 # simple-audio-player

-**simple-audio-player** is a basic audio player wrote in C++17 using the **simple-audio-library** has audio back-end.
+**simple-audio-player** is a basic audio player writen in C++17 using the **simple-audio-library** has audio back-end.
 It's supporting a large variety of file format and support also parsing music collection.

 ## Features